The BIG IDEA

 6. Read 2 Corinthians 8:9.
 How is Jesus dying for our sins the ultimate example of God stepping in on behalf of people with a great need and righting a wrong at great cost?

 Allow the group to discuss.
 Jesus stepped in on behalf of people like us with a great need for forgiveness by dying on the cross for our sins.
-He was willing to right the wrong of our separation from God because of our sin at the cost of his own life.

 *7. How does encountering Jesus change us into people who are willing to step in and right wrongs at great cost?